davidc6/exploring_rust/code-samples/README.md

   - no dangling pointers, double frees and pointer invalidation as Rust tracks ownership and lifetimes of values
   - &T is an immuttable shared reference which one can have many of
   - &mut T is a mutable exclusive reference; can read and write value it points to; as long as this this reference lives you cannot have any other references to it; single writer or multiple readers
 - boxes -
-  - allocate value on the heap
+  - allocate value on the heap (pointer to the heap is stored on the heap)
     ```rs
         let a = ("Tom", 34);
         // b is Bob<(&str, i32)>